Employers demand practice-ready law graduates. So we teach you to use the law in the real world.

 - Practicum with a Field Placement or Approved Project.

-Please can review an Overview of the various Experiential Learning Programs.
+Please review an Overview of the various Experiential Learning Programs.
 Students should also look out on Law School Announcements for the Info Session Schedule for both Clinics and Externships

 Advocating for the underserved.
 It's at the heart of Loyola's commitment to social justice.
 Our clinical programs offer real-world experience in representing children, families and other members of the community in need.
 The first-hand knowledge you'll gain through these programs will set you apart in your education and career goals.